• Skip to primary navigation

 Vegan Walking Tacos (Frito Pie)

+These vegan walking tacos are quick, easy, customizable, and always a favorite!
 Crunchy corn chips are smothered with chili beans and loads of fresh veggies.
-These vegan walking tacos (Frito pie) are quick, easy, customizable, and a crowd favorite!
-They are the perfect meal for busy weeknights, game-day, taco night, or around the campfire.
+Tasty frito pies are the perfect meal for busy weeknights, taco nights, or around the campfire!

 Course: Main Course